nosana-ci/network-proposals/nnp/NNP-0001-tokenomics.md

 1. Emissions must fund growth, not idle balances.
 Emitted $NOS is directed to eligible GPUs that provide capacity and meet SLAs.
 The passive host staking pool is intentionally small and can taper as fee share grows, so APR isn’t propped up by dilution.
 2. Bigger or pricier GPUs lock more $NOS via cost‑indexed Smin, creating real skin‑in‑the‑game, raising Sybil cost, and anchoring service quality and availability.
 3. Reward service, not promises.
 Reputation scores based on factors like uptime, performance, and quality is the primary driver of rewards.
-Doing better directly translates into higher earnings, failing SLAs reduces weight or makes a node ineligible for rewards or to remain on the network.
+Doing better directly translates into higher earnings, failing SLAs reduces weight or makes a host ineligible for rewards or to remain on the network.
 4. Incentivise a demand flywheel with rebates. $NOS/dNOS rebates make repeat usage cheaper, improve retention, and convert throughput into lasting token demand, pulling more supply online.
 5. Keep the math boring and auditable.
 Few parameters, on‑chain metrics, and policy‑tunable constants.
 Every equation is transparent and easy for the community to verify and govern.